strongloop/strongloop.com2/_posts/2017-12-19-loopback-2017-review.md

 * Basic authentication support.
 * Documentation.

-On November 30 LoopBack 4 Extensions was brought up again, with Taranveer Virk explaining how [LoopBack 4 extensibility](https://strongloop.com/strongblog/writing-loopback-4-extensions/) makes writing extensions simpler than ever and demonstrating by writing an example log extension.
+On November 30, Taranveer Virk discussed LoopBack 4 Extensions again, explaining how [LoopBack 4 extensibility](https://strongloop.com/strongblog/writing-loopback-4-extensions/) makes writing extensions simpler than ever and showing how by writing an example log extension.

-With LoopBack 4 imminent, we considered a new look for LoopBack as well.
+With LoopBack 4 imminent, we are considering a new look for LoopBack as well.
 We reached out to the community for input on options for a [new LoopBack logo and color palette](https://strongloop.com/strongblog/new-loopBack-logo/).
-You can still provide feedback!
+The survey closed on December 18th and we will be provdiing updates in early 2018!

-## LoopBack Events
+## LoopBack at Events

 Throughout 2017 our Evangelist team continued to share their knowledge of LoopBack.
 We sponsored 33 events (meet-ups, conferences, workshops, and hackathons), sharing LoopBack content at 28 of them.
-We held 3 webinars and appeared at 5 events we did not sponsor.
-Throughout each of these, we were and are amazed at the enthusiasm LoopBack users share, and the intriguing questions and scenarios they can come up with.
+We appeared at 5 events we did not sponsor, and held 3 webinars.
+Throughout each of these events, we were and are amazed at the enthusiasm LoopBack users share, and the intriguing questions and scenarios they can come up with.
 It’s this enthusiasm that has also helped shaped LoopBack’s growth and future.

 ## A GitHub Milestone and Towards the Future

-With all of this activity, a GitHub achievement almost went by unnoticed.
+With all of this activity, a GitHub achievement almost went by unnoticed!
 [LoopBack hit 10k+](https://github.com/strongloop/loopback) stars in November.
 We are humbled by the support of our community, and invite you to "star" [strongloop/loopback-next](https://github.com/strongloop/loopback-next) as well!

 With LoopBack 4 just about ready for prime time, we are looking forward to seeing how the community uses it and helps it grow.